STAPLE-verse/STAPLE/.github/CONTRIBUTING.md

 We always welcome certain contributions:

-- Documenting issues with STAPLE (maybe link to the issues guide?)
+- Documenting issues with STAPLE
 - Fixing typos or grammatical errors
 - Adding unit tests to components, mutations, queries, or hooks
 - Improving type casting to be more robust